macrocosm-os/data-universe/docs/dynamic_desirability.md

 [Dynamic Desirability](../dynamic_desirability) takes the previous system of manually setting subnet preferences for data scraping at scale to an organic, democratic mechanism.
 This introduces a voting system for both the subnet owner and participating validators, where each will set their own weight preferences through an adaptable list of incentivized labels.
 Validators choose weights and submit them as JSONs into the desirability repository called [Gravity](https://github.com/macrocosm-os/gravity/tree/main).
 These weights are then committed to the chain, where they can be later read and used to create an aggregate DataDesirabilityLookup object used for scoring.

+Dynamically incentivized jobs are given label scale factors of anywhere from (`default_scale_factor` + 1) up to 5.0, depending on the volume of requests and demand for that particular topic.
+Dynamic Desirability jobs have the following parameters:

+1. `job_type`
+    - Either "label" or "keyword" (soon to come). "label" job types refer to jobs rewarded in the main validation loop that contain subreddits or hashtags.
+2. `topic`
+    - The actual incentivized label or keyword.
+In "label" type jobs, this is the subreddit name or the hashtag.
+3. `job_weight`
+    - The scale factor received in scoring for providing data that completes this given job.
+This is at minimum (`default_scale_factor` + 1), and at maximum 5.
+4. `start_date`
+    - Optionally, the earliest viable date at which data scraped for this job will be rewarded.
+5. `end_date`
+    - Optionally, the latest viable date at which data scraped for this job will be rewarded.

+### Important Notes for Scoring:
+If a job does not have a `start_date` and `end_date`, it will be scored as normal with a linear deprecation function and 30-day freshness period.
+Otherwise if a job has a time range, data returned within the time range will be given a `time_scalar` of 1.0 (number subject to change), and data outside of the job's given time range will receive a `time_scalar` of 0.

 ## Gravity Repository

 Dynamic Desirability uses the Gravity repo as a part of the validator preference submission pipeline.
 Read-access is public and encouraged!